FrogHarkness/frogharkness.github.io/content/authors/admin/_index.md

 ---

 I am a 2B math student at the University of Waterloo, specializing in Pure Mathematics and Mathematical Finance.
 Currently, I am focused on expanding my knowledge in data science and machine learning, with a particular emphasis on PyTorch and TensorFlow.
+Also, I got a deep passion for road biking and long-distance running.

-Seeking for 2024 Summer Coop
+Currently Seeking for 2024 Summer Coop

+Thank you for visiting my website!

 {style="text-align: justify;"}